Sebastiansc/Flikr/docs/api-endpoints.md

   - index of all photos for an album

 ### Tags
 - `GET /api/tags`
   - index of all tags
-- `GET /api/tags/:photo_id`
-  - return all tags for a photo
-- `POST /api/photos/:photo_id/tags`: add tag to photo by name
+- `POST /api/tags`: add tag to photo by name
+  - accepts photo_id and tagname in the body of the request
-- `DELETE /api/photos/:photo_id/tags/:tag_name`: remove tag from photo by name
+- `DELETE /api/tags/:photo_id/:tag_name`: remove tag from photo by name

 ## Comments
-- `Get /api/comments/`
-  - index of all comments for a photo
-- `Get /api/comments/count`
+- `Post /api/comments`
-  - returns photo's number of comments
+  - accepts photo_id and body in the body of the request
 - `Patch /api/comments/:id`
-  - updates comment if user owns it
 - `Delete /api/comments/:id`

 ## Favorites
-- `Get /api/likes`
 - `Post /api/likes`
 - `Delete /api/likes/:id`